Hebary/gastby-site-react/README.md

 # Hotel Gatsby

-_Builded on Gatsby using @emotion, graphql and More!_
+_Builded on Gatsby using @emotion, graphql, DatoCMS and More!_

 ## Test 🚀